boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 always when we use the symbol `=`, we are telling Agda that `not true` is definitionally equal to `false` and that `not false` is definitionally equal to `true`.
-By "definitionally equal" we mean that these terms are interchangeable in the sense that one may be used where the other is expected without Agda noticing any difference.
+By "definitionally equal" we mean that these terms are interchangeable: one may be used where the other is expected without Agda noticing any difference.

-We can ask Agda to *infer* the type of an application such as `not true` or `not false` by hitting `C-c C-d`.
+We can ask Agda to *infer* the type of an application such as `not true` or `not false` by entering `C-c C-d not true` or `C-c C-d not false`.
 In both cases Agda answers `Bool`, meaning that both `not true` and `not false` are expressions of type `Bool`, namely expressions that, once evaluated, yield either `true` or `false`.
-In fact, we can also ask Agda to evaluate the application of `not` to a boolean value by hitting `C-c C-n` (the `n` in `C-n` abbreviates "normalize", which is the technical term to indicate the evaluation process).
+In fact, we can also ask Agda to evaluate the application of `not` to a boolean value by entering `C-c C-n` (the `n` in `C-n` abbreviates "normalize", which is the technical term to indicate the evaluation process).
 We see that `not true` evaluates to `false` and `not false` evaluates to `true`, in accordance with the definition of `not`.

 We will extensively use this style of defining functions by case analysis on their arguments.
 In fact, Agda provides a convenient